Amber Glenn: 2024–25 season: Grand Prix Final gold and second national title

+In preparation for the 2024–25 season, Glenn incorporated neurotherapy into her training regimen at the recommendation of her sports psychologist.
+These sessions, held multiple times per week, were designed to help regulate her nervous system and improve her focus during competition.
+Glenn later credited this work with helping her "feel more in control of my own brain than I ever was before."

 Glenn began the season by winning gold at the 2024 Lombardia Trophy.
+She set new personal bests in the short program (75.71), free skate (137.18), and overall total (212.89), and successfully landed a triple Axel in both segments of the competition.

 At her first Grand Prix event, the 2024 Grand Prix de France, Glenn landed a triple Axel in the short program; her score of 78.14 was the highest ever earned by an American woman.
 In the free skate, she had several errors, including a botched landing on her triple Axel and a fall on her triple flip jump.
-Glenn admitted to being nervous going into the free skate and suffering from fatigue and self-doubt.
-She placed third in the free skate, but remained in first overall due to the almost twelve-point lead she had over silver medalist, Wakaba Higuchi, in the short program.
+She placed third in the free skate but remained in first overall due to the almost twelve-point lead she had over silver medalist, Wakaba Higuchi, in the short program.
 At 25, Glenn became the oldest American woman to win a Grand Prix title for the first time.

 Later in November, at her second Grand Prix Event, the 2024 Cup of China, Glenn landed a triple Axel in the short program, though it was deemed a quarter turn short, and she stumbled in her jump combination.
 Despite this, Glenn finished the short program in a narrow second place, just .02 points behind the leader, Mone Chiba.
 In the free program, she landed eight triple jumps, including a triple Axel, to win the free skate with a personal best score, and she won the competition overall qualifying her for the Grand Prix Final.
-She was "shocked and excited that I made it".
-"Going into the Grand Prix Final I just hope to stay as healthy as possible," she said.
-"I've accomplished my goal, which was to be consistent throughout this Grand Prix, and I want to continue doing that at the Final."

-At the Grand Prix Final in December, Glenn led after the short program, where she successfully landed a triple Axel.
+At the Grand Prix Final in December, Glenn led the short program, where she successfully landed a triple Axel.
 In the free skate, she doubled a planned triple and two-footed another jump; however, she finished with the highest free skate score as well to win the competition.
-Glenn was the only non-Japanese competitor at the Grand Prix Final, and when she was jokingly asked about competing at the Japanese Championships, she said, "Seriously, the other girls are absolutely incredible.
-I know many of us did not have the best short program or long programs."
+Glenn was the only non-Japanese competitor at the Grand Prix Final.
 She was the first American woman to win the Grand Prix Final in almost fifteen years since Alissa Czisny won it in 2010.
-Glenn said afterward, "It has been a whirlwind of a season.
-I kind of struggled with this imposter syndrome.
-Oh, no, no, I’m not winning, that’s not me.
-I’m just happy my hard work is finally showing."